 1. In general, non-native estuarine organisms have the potential to cause cascading trophic impacts on economically important species under SAFMC management.

-2. The increasing incidence of infestation of American eels by the introduced parasite Anguillicoloides crassus presents an increased threat to an already declining population of that fish in the southeastern US, where the nematode has been documented to have significant negative impacts (ASMFC 2002, 2008).
+2. The apparent increase in the incidence of infection of American eels by the introduced parasitic nematode Anguillicoloides crassus may present an increased threat to an already declining population of American eels in the southeastern US, where A. crassus has been documented to have significant negative impacts (ASMFC 2002, 2008).
+This non-native swim bladder parasite may decrease the American eel’s ability to swim and to reach its spawning grounds in the Sargasso Sea (ASMFC, 2011)

 3. Studies describe high rates of survival and growth of Crassostrea ariakensis in subtidal habitats spanning a wide range of temperatures and salinities (see Kingsley-Smith et al., 2009).
 Most of its biological characteristics make C. ariakensis a strong candidate to become invasive, thus it is not advisable for use in aquaculture or in restoration activities in South Atlantic estuaries.